lampepfl/scala3-benchmarks/README.md

 JMH benchmarks for measuring Scala 3 compiler performance.

+## Dependencies

-Depends on Coursier (or you can uncomment the lines that use `cs` in `run.sh` to use your local JVM always).
+- [Coursier](https://get-coursier.io/) (or you can comment the lines that use `cs` in `run.sh` to use your local JVM).

 ## Benchmarks

+### Compilation benchmarks

+#### Big benchmarks (multi-file)

-**Real-world code** (multi-file): Sources are vendored (copied directly into this repository) and fixed to compile without errors or warnings across all Scala versions from 3.3.7 to nightly.
+Sources are vendored (copied directly into this repository) and fixed to compile without errors or warnings across all Scala versions from 3.3.3 to nightly.
 Fixed versions ensure comparable benchmark results.

 | Project | Version | LOC | Dependencies | Tests |
 |---------|---------|----:|--------------|-------|